oguya/oguya.github.io/_posts/2015-08-16-ansible-cis-benchmarks-ubuntu.md

 ## Putting it all together with Ansible

-After carefully reading the [CIS Ubuntu 14.04 LTS Server Benchmark documentation](https://benchmarks.cisecurity.org/downloads/show-single/?file=ubuntu1404.100), I created an [Ansible playbook](https://github.com/oguya/cis-ubuntu-14-ansible#ansible-playbook) that would allow users to audit & configure their systems to meet at most all of the CIS Security benchmarks.
+After carefully reading the [CIS Ubuntu 14.04 LTS Server Benchmark documentation](https://benchmarks.cisecurity.org/downloads/show-single/?file=ubuntu1404.100), I created an Ansible playbook on [GitHub](https://github.com/oguya/cis-ubuntu-14-ansible#ansible-playbook) & [GitLab](https://github.com/oguya/cis-ubuntu-14-ansible#ansible-playbook) that would allow users to audit & configure their systems to meet at most all of the CIS Security benchmarks.

 Please, please, please have at the [CIS Ubuntu 14.04 LTS Server Benchmark documentation](https://benchmarks.cisecurity.org/downloads/show-single/?file=ubuntu1404.100) before running this playbook & always do a dry run first using [Ansible's Check Mode](http://docs.ansible.com/playbooks_checkmode.html) so as to see what to expect.